Nuclear Operator Apprenticeship (24-month)

 Nuclear Operators promote a positive safety culture, act as custodian for front line operations and demonstrate excellent behavioural standards including the nuclear professionalism standard.
 Operators comply with all legislative, regulatory and company policies & procedures applicable to the role, follow the Sellafield Ltd Standards and Expectations and align to the manifesto.

-• Level 2 ST0291 Nuclear Operative
+• Level 2 ST0291 Nuclear Operative Apprenticeship

 *Specific qualifications are subject to change and replaced with an equivalent.

-• Minimum age of 18 by 1st February 2026, in-line with health and safety requirements.
+• Minimum age of 18 by 21st September 2026, in-line with health and safety requirements.

 Minimum of 3 GCSEs at Grade 4 (previously Grade C) or the Scottish equivalent, in Mathematics, English Language and 1 Science or Engineering subject.